PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 16:53:26
+Last updated: 2024-04-02 16:54:00
-Random Quote: We can only learn to love by loving. - Iris Murdoch
+Random Quote: Technology has to be invented or adopted. - Jared Diamond